brandon099/plex-media-reanalyzer/README.md

 `webserver_port`: The port for the web server (optional, default is 8080).

 `auth_header`: The string to use to do basic HEADER auth for any requests to this tool's API.
 Optional, unless provided, then all requests must have an auth header that matches.

+`db_path`: Path to the TinyDB JSON file to cache media ratingkey and title.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.